-- An optimized query engine for high-speed parallel data analysis. - Support for submitting queries, updates and creating checkpoints. - A rich CLI. - The CGE graphical user interface, which acts as a SPARQL 1.1 end point.
+- Optimized query engine for high-speed parallel data analysis. - Support for submitting queries, updates and creating checkpoints. - A rich Command Line Interface (CLI). - The CGE graphical user interface, which acts as a SPARQL 1.1 end point.
 This interface enables editing SPARQL queries or SPARUL updates and submitting them to the CGE database.
-It also accepts a set of commands that allow users to perform various tasks, such as creating a checkpoint on a database, setting Name Value Pairs (NVPs) to control certain aspects of data preprocessing, and query processing etc. - SPARQL query language extension via the INVOKE and PRODUCING operators, which allow a classical graph algorithm to be passed an RDF graph and for the algorithm's results to be returned as data that is compatible with SPAROL 1.1.
-This enables graph algorithm library calls to be nested within a SPAROL guery. - Support for SPARQL aggregate functions. - Multi-user support. - Capability to cancel queries. - Compatibility with POSIX-compliant file systems. - Database preprocessing to apply inference rules to the data, as well as to index the data. - CGE Python, CGE Java and CGE Spark APIs - Support for a number of built in graph algorithms.
+It also accepts a set of commands that allow users to perform various tasks, such as creating a checkpoint on a database, setting Name Value Pairs (NVPs) to control certain aspects of data preprocessing, and query processing etc. - SPARQL query language extension via the INVOKE and PRODUCING operators, which allow a classical graph algorithm to be passed an RDF graph and for the algorithm's results to be returned as data that is compatible with SPARQL 1.1.
+This enables graph algorithm library calls to be nested within a SPARQL query. - Support for SPARQL aggregate functions. - Multi-user support. - Compatibility with POSIX-compliant file systems. - Database preprocessing to apply inference rules to the data, as well as to index the data. - CGE Python and CGE Java APIs - Support for a number of built in graph algorithms.